vivaria/edisonrul.ing/README.md

 *   If you have 2 or more “Voltanis the Adjudicator” in your hand when your Counter Trap Card negates your opponent's effect, you can only activate the effect of 1 “Voltanis the Adjudicator”, even if you negate multiple card effects.
 *   If you have "Voltanis the Adjunticator" and "Van'dalgyon the Dark Dragon Lord" in your hand and your Counter Trap Card negates your opponent's card effect, you can Special Summon only 1 of the 2 monsters.
 You cannot Special Summon both monsters.
 *   If you draw "Voltanis the Adjudicator" during the Chain your Counter Trap Card negates the effect of your opponent's card(s), you can activate its effect after the Chain resolves.
-*   If you activate "Magic Drain" and your opponent discards 1 Spell Card, you cannot activate "Voltanis the Adjudicator's" effect.
+*   If you activate "Magic Drain" and your opponent discards 1 Spell Card, you cannot activate "Voltanis the Adjudicator"'s effect.
-*   "Voltanis the Adjudicator's" effect can be activated when you activate "Goblin Out of the Frying Pan" or "Malfunction" to negate your opponent's Spell or Trap Card.
+*   "Voltanis the Adjudicator"'s effect can be activated when you activate "Goblin Out of the Frying Pan" or "Malfunction" to negate your opponent's Spell or Trap Card.
 *   "Royal Oppression" can be used to negate “Voltanis the Adjudicator's” effect to Special Summon itself.
 *   If you activate "Magic Jammer," etc. and discard "Night Assailant" for its activation cost, the effects of "Night Assailant" and “Voltanis the Adjudicator” will start a new Chain after the Chain that included your "Magic Jammer" resolves.
-"Night Assailant's" effect will be Chain Link 1 and “Voltanis the Adjudicator's” will be Chain Link 2.
+"Night Assailant"'s effect will be Chain Link 1 and “Voltanis the Adjudicator's” will be Chain Link 2.

 ## VWXYZ-DRAGON CATAPULT CANNON